tessercat/daoistic-book/blog/ants-part-2/notes.md

-I started looking at this passage because it contains part of an obscure word (數窮) that also appears in [chapter 5](https://daoistic.ca/studies/5) of the Dao De Jing.
+I started looking at this passage because it contains part of an obscure term (數窮) that also appears in [chapter 5](https://daoistic.ca/studies/5) of the Dao De Jing.
-I'm fairly sure that it means something like "find fault", but there are so many ways to read the phrase it appears in that I can't be sure of anything except that it's about what happens when a boss likes doing a servant's work.
+I also looked closely
+at a passage in [Lu Shi Chun Qiu](https://ctext.org/pre-qin-and-han?searchu=數窮) that contains the full phrase (數窮於其下), and it turned out to be another warning on the dangers of micro-managing.
+The passage goes into some detail on how meritocracies end up with snarky, exhausted leadership, and adds a pointed question that makes me think it's not a stretch to interpret the full phrase (於其下) to mean something like venting frustration on subordinates or maybe taking it out on subordinates.

 As the beached whale is at the mercy of ants, the activist prince is at the mercy of 有司,